sensu/sensu-go-workshop/README.md

    }
    ```

    Restart the Sensu server.
+You now have a pipeline with two workflows, ready
+   to accept incoming events.

 2. **Publish some events to the pipeline**.

-   Let's publish an event to the pipeline, via the Sensu Results API.
+Let's publish our first events to
+   the pipeline, via the Sensu Results API.

    ```
    $ curl -s -XPOST -H 'Content-Type: application/json' \